 I sent Nancy home and sat at my desk to look at my mail and check the phone messages.
 Nothing from Atlantic City.
 Even though it was late I decided to call Ronko to find out if anything new had developed - if he would talk to me.
 He was in, but all he would tell me was the case was still open and he had nothing new to report.
 The unspoken message I got was that regardless of what he knew he wasn't talking to me.
 Frustrated, I hung up and called my brother.

-"Hey little brother, how was London?," he said when he came on the line.
+"Hey little brother, how was London?" he said when he came on the line.
 His phone greeting to me rarely varies.
-It isn't just because I'm younger, it's his way of tweaking me because he's five inches shorter.
+It isn't just because I'm younger, it's his way of tweaking me because of he's five inches shorter.
 We've always had a close relationship, and love to needle each other.
-I can always set him off with one of my latest bad lawyer joke.
+I can always set him off with one of my latest bad lawyer jokes.
 Particularly since he has yet to come up with any bad engineer jokes.

 "London was great, Ben, although I didn't like some of the news I heard.
 On top of that, when I got home I heard my building was broken into last night.
 I need to talk to you as soon as possible - how about tomorrow morning?"

 "The morning's O.K., but it'll have to be early.
 I've got two late morning meetings and a one-thirty deposition in Philly.
 What happened last night at your office?"